Matt Hancock's office has been recreated in the 'Duke Nukem 3D' engine

-A build engine project to recreate former UK Health Secretary Matt Hancock’s office has quickly turned into a much bigger piece of work.
+A project to recreate former UK Health Secretary Matt Hancock’s office in a video game engine has quickly turned into a much bigger piece of work.

+He told NME: “The idea came from seeing the Daily Mail publish an absurdly detailed floorplan of Matt Hancock’s office at The Department of Health following The Sun printing CCTV camera footage of his affair”.

-The build uses Duke Nukem 3D from 3D Realms, where Douglas set himself the task of using the games ‘build engine’ to recreate the office with “a working security camera” due to Duke Nukem 3D having a camera in the game.
+The build originally used Build Engine, the creator for levels in Duke Nukem 3D from 3D Realms, where Douglas set himself the task of using the game’s‘ Build Engine to recreate the office, as he used to make Duke Nukem 3D levels for fun as a teenager.

-After some initial success in recreating certain parts of the office, Douglas tweeted that he was putting an end to the project due to the software that allows custom art to be imported into the ‘build engine’ vanishing.
+His development tool then changed to Mapster32 when he couldn’t get the ability to insert custom textures working.
+He said “the principles are the same as when I was creating maps in 1996.
+I’m still very much learning as I’m going – I have no development experience”.

 BACK IN BUSINESS pic.twitter.com/wureGiZXh0